CSE140L/fa24-labs/docs/docs/lab5/part4/index.md

 You quickly realize that to implement the FSM, you need to crack the puzzle of what the input transitions are.
 For this, you go back to the well-worn pages of your lecture notes and realize that pattern recognizer FSM structures may provide insights into the transition inputs.
 You manage to fully uncover all the transition inputs on your composite FSM.
-With all the transitions visible, you are able to induce the equivalence of two states in the initial FSM (that detects only $Z_1$), thus saving you one.
+With all the transitions visible, you are able to induce the equivalence of two states in the second FSM (that detects only $Z_1$), thus saving you one.
 After the first minimization, you notice that there is another pair of equivalent states that can be merged, reducing your states from the original ten down to eight and effectively saving you a flip-flop (and even more importantly reducing the size of your K-maps)!

 {: .warning}